How to Turn Off Mouse Acceleration, Everywhere

 This one should be obvious but I thought it was worth mentioning.
 If you’re using a crappy Amazon Basics mouse or something that looks like this…

 Too old a reference?
-Well, I hope this guide helps you get more headshots anyways, or whatever you need better aim for.
+Well, we hope this guide helps you get more headshots anyways, or whatever you need better aim for.